Gamunex-C: The Immune Supplement

 - Otitis media

-IgG replacement in patients suffering from X-linked agammaglobulinemia can make life easier by imparting symptomatic relief.
-As per a study, a median dose of 397 mg/kg IVIg was sufficient for keeping the children free of infections.
+IgG replacement in patients suffering from X-linked agammaglobulinemia can impart symptomatic relief.
+According to one study, a median dose of 397 mg/kg IVIG was sufficient for keeping children free of infections.

-This treatment strategy also reduces the incidence of pneumonia and hospital admission in patients with Agammaglobulinemia
+This treatment also reduces the incidence of pneumonia and hospital admission in patients with agammaglobulinemia.

 Idiopathic Thrombocytopenic Purpura (ITP)